July 26, 2016

 Company

 Trainers work a lot on the flip chart and can draw on it.
 But what does that have to do with videos?
-I recently stumbled upon a fine thing that connects these two aspects – perhaps it will soon expand your training materials as well.
+I recently stumbled upon a neat thing that connects these two aspects – maybe it will soon expand your training materials as well.
 You can create short videos with audio commentary from your drawings, flip charts, notes, or other graphics.

 Here is my drawing: